csanchezarisa/ouigo-searcher/README.md

 - **origin_city**: Trip departure city.
 You must use one of the following city codes.
   - B: BARCELONA
   - M: MADRID
+  - T: TARRAGONA
+  - V: VALENCIA
   - Z: ZARAGOZA
-  - T: TARRAGONA
 - **destination_city**: Trip destination city.
 You must use one of the following city codes.
   - B: BARCELONA
   - M: MADRID
+  - T: TARRAGONA
+  - V: VALENCIA
   - Z: ZARAGOZA
-  - T: TARRAGONA

 ### 3.4.
 Optional arguments <a name="howto-optional"></a>